venom-ink-logo

 Tongue

-Tongues are prone to swelling, you will be pierced with an oversized bar to accommodate this.
-It will be uncomfortable for the first 10-14 days, but after this you can come back for jewelry that is better for long term wear.
+Tongues are prone to swelling, so you will be pierced with an oversized bar to accommodate this.
+It will be uncomfortable for the first 10-14 days, but after this, you can come back for jewelry that is better for long-term wear.

 Dermal Anchors